- Published on

 Decode Phase

-To predict the next token, we multiply the current token's Query against the cached Keys and Values.
-Since those KVs are already computed, each decode step is O(N)O(N) instead of O(N2)O(N^2).
+To predict the next token, we compute using the already cached Key and Value vectors.
+This means each decode step is instead of .

 You'd think that would make it N times faster than the prefill phase.
-But the catch is that for every single token, the GPU has to read through the entire KV Cache from memory.
-For frontier models, this could reach up to 100GB!
+But the catch is that for every single token, the GPU has to read through the entire KV Cache from High Bandwidth Memory (HBM) into compute units.
+For frontier models, this could reach hundreds of gigabytes per request!
 This makes decode memory bandwidth bound.

 Why does context length murder your bills?